 Any sound above 10,000 hertz can be extremely uncomfortable to the human ear.
 Some people cannot hear at this range at all since the sounds are too high-pitched for the nerves in their ears to process.

-Comparing Low and High Frequency Hearing Loss
+Contrasting High and Low Frequency Hearing Loss

 People typically miss high frequency sounds more often than low frequency sounds when they first develop a hearing loss.
 The nerve cells of the inner ear, also called hair cells, sustain damage first because of where they sit inside the ear.